2025–26 LKL season

+Žalgiris successfully defended the championship after suffering just one loss through out the whole season and swapping finals debutants Juventus 3–0.
+Rytas Vilnius suffered the worst finish in club history during the season, being eliminated by Juventus in the quarter-finals, failing to reach at least the semifinals for the first time in club and league history.

 Teams

-9 teams will participate in the 2025–26 season.
+9 teams participated in the 2025–26 season.
 Two teams dropped out from the league during the summer period - M Basket-Delamode due to financial struggles decided to compete in NKL, while Wolves Twinsbet due to failing to meet club's set ambitions and changes in gambling laws in Lithuania decided to suspend basketball activities altogether.
 Because of dropouts, the league decided to invite Gargždai, a phoenix club of team which last time competed in the 2023–24 season.
 Despite the changed number of teams, the format remained mostly the same as the last season, with 9 teams facing-off each other 4 times with top 8 teams advancing into Playoffs.